 The Fencing School, located in what was effectively the West End of Gdańsk was demolished and replaced by the Komedienhaus in 1740 where performances were given until the start of the 19th century.
 Gdańsk is now seeing a revival of this tradition with the 2014 opening of the quite remarkable Shakespearean Theatre.
 The project was finally realised after many years of campaigning by amongst others Prof. Jerzy Limon who succeeded in raising the finance and support of local and national governments and even Britain’s Prince Charles.

 The PLN 94mln construction was designed by Prof. Renato Rizzi of Venice and includes the ability to present performances using different types of staging as well as a roof that can be opened to allow performances in daylight.
 The audience watches the performance either from seating in front of the stage or on cushioned benches around the sides designed to look like the viewing areas in an Elizabethan theatre.

 Moreover, there are usually a week-long festivals presenting culture of European countries and the world.
 These events encompass performing and visual arts, dance, music, films and cuisine.
-The series initiated in 2014 with the British Week, was followed by Georgian, Romanian, German, Ukrainian, Lithuanian, Hungarian, Israeli and Estonian Weeks.
+The series debuted in 2014 with the British Week, which was followed by Georgian, Romanian, German, Ukrainian, Lithuanian, Hungarian, Israeli, Estonian, Belorussian, Japanese and Austrian weeks.

-Even if you do not have tickets to a performance it’s worth taking a look at the building by taking an English language tour which will both show you the impressive building and explain its 17th century origins.
-Tours begin in the main hall but times vary so check their website
+Even if you do not have tickets to a performance it’s worth taking a look at the building by taking a 1-hour English-language tour which will both show you the impressive building and explain its 17th century origins.
+Tours begin in the main hall but times vary so check their website.